 Making sure leaf and yard waste material doesn’t enter the garbage is an important part of the District of Muskoka’s waste management strategy to extend the life of our Rosewarne Landfill.

-Curbside leaf and yard waste collection is set for the weeks of October 16 and October 30 for residents in urban areas.
-If you don't reside in an urban area, or miss the collection dates, household leaf and yard waste can be delivered to any transfer station at no cost.
+Curbside leaf and yard waste collection is set for the weeks of May 11, May 25, Oct.
+12 and Oct.
+26 for residents in urban areas.
+If you don't reside in an urban area, or miss the collection dates, all residents can deliver leaf and yard waste for no charge to any of our transfer stations during operating hours.

+Please note, material must be set at the curb by 7 a.m. on the Monday of the scheduled week and remain there for that week until it's collected.
 Collection will occur at some point during the week, not necessarily on your regular collection day.
 Collection will only occur once during the dedicated weeks for each road.

 |